Antique Doll Journey

 1907 Inflation in the Doll Industry

 The German newspaper, Coburger Zeitung, reported in 1907 a 10 percent inflation surcharge to previous prices in the doll industry.
 The report explains it began October 1 due to an inflammatory rash on products in the local area.
 Increases related to all raw materials, especially coal.
-The report included a list of doll manufacturers impacted beginning with Armand Marseille of Koppelsdofrt along with Ernst Heubach of Koppelsdorf; Julius Hering and Sons of Koppelsdorf; Gebruder Knoch of Neustadt near Coburg; Christian Eichhorn and Sons of Steinach; Rauenstein Porcelain Factory; Schonau & Hofmeister Porcelain Factory of Burggrub; Gebruder Kuhnlenz (brothers) of Kronoch; and Theodor Recknagel of Alexandrinenthal near Oeslau.
+The report included a list of doll manufacturers impacted beginning with Armand Marseille of Koppelsdofrt along with Ernst Heubach of Koppelsdorf; Julius Hering and Sons of Koppelsdorf; Gebruder Knoch of Neustadt near Coburg; Christian Eichhorn and Sons of Steinach; Rauenstein Porcelain Factory; Schonau & Hoffmeister Porcelain Factory of Burggrub; Gebruder Kuhnlenz (brothers) of Kronoch; and Theodor Recknagel of Alexandrinenthal near Oeslau.

 1909 Armand Marseille Inventions